mangerij/ferret/doc/content/tutorials/FE_phase_field_multi_domain.md

 !media media/ferret-tut1.png style=display:block;margin:auto;width:50%; caption=Classic flux-closure domain pattern solution to the first tutorial.  id=fig-ferret_tut1

-A few other Ferret and MOOSE objects exist in the input file.
-We use the Postprocessors system to track various aspects of the simulation.
+A few other FERRET and MOOSE objects exist in the input file.
+We use the `Postprocessors` system to track various aspects of the simulation.

 !listing tutorial/multidomain.i
          block=Postprocessors